 The Apostle Paul’s Example: A Concise Summary

-- 1. Many Bible teachers today tell us that we are not to obey the Law [Torah].
+- Many Bible teachers today tell us that we are not to obey the Law [the Torah—the Old Testament writings].

-- 2. The apostle Paul obeyed all the Torah, and Paul tells us to follow his example.
+- The apostle Paul obeyed all the Torah, and Paul tells us to follow his own example.

-- 3. Whose words are we going to believe, and follow — those of today's Bible teachers — or those of the apostle Paul?
+- Whose words and examples are we going to believe, and follow — those of today’s Bible teachers — or those of the apostle Paul?

 Many do not see the adversary’s hidden work going on, so there is a continual struggle, a battle in which we must contend, and fight to maintain The Faith as it was once given to the saints.
 Here is what is happening.